prvst/TrypViewer/README.txt

 DESCRIPTION:
-TrypViewer is a ultrafast gene information search software for Trypanosomatids.
+TrypViewer is an ultrafast gene information search software for Trypanosomatids.

 ABOUT:
 This software is intended to help people who works with trypanosmatids genomes.
 The software works with a database from TriTrypDB and on request, one should be able to retrieve all available information from Trypanosomatids genomes in a desktop-based software.